gregnewman/engaged-omnifocus-plugin/README.md

 ![CleanShot 2024-01-30 at 11 18 55](https://github.com/gregnewman/engaged-omnifocus-plugin/assets/2026/ab54f6f8-381c-4c26-9002-432b656ea600)

-Select a project in OmniFocus then choose Engage from the automation dropdown (or add the plugin to your toolbar).
-A new Task is created inside the "Engaged" project.
+Select a project in your OmniFocus database, then choose Engage from the automation dropdown (or add the plugin to your toolbar).
+A new Task is created inside your "Engaged" project.
 Upon completion the plugin navigates to the "Engaged" project which will allow you to set other metadata for the Task.
 I personally will sometimes add a repeat.

+Following Kourosh's method, I also have a "Parked" project set to paused to house projects I can't work on right now.